 - Well traveled with substantial cross and intercultural experience

 - Experience with institutional evaluation/assessment processes

-PNCA’s Hallie Ford School of Graduate Studies currently consists of six programs: MFA in Visual Studies Program, MFA in Visual Studies Low Residency, MFA in Collaborative Design, MFA in Applied Craft and Design (with OCAC), MA in Critical Theory + Creative Research and the MFA in Print Media.
+PNCA’s Hallie Ford School of Graduate Studies currently consists of six programs: MFA in Visual Studies Program, MFA in Visual Studies Low Residency, MFA in Collaborative Design, MFA in Applied Craft and Design (with OCAC), MA in Critical Studies and the MFA in Print Media.
 Named in honor of the late Hallie Ford, the Graduate School’s purpose is to establish within PNCA innovative advanced programs in visual education.
 Through these programs PNCA is seeking collaborative relationships between students, international artists, and the region’s art, design and business communities, and to extend the institution’s intellectual resource platform.